 You can also look up any dissertations or theses which your professor directed by selecting "Advisor" instead of "Author."
 This will give you a sense of the graduate research topics they have supported.

-(Keep in mind that there may be other professors who share a name with your professor*, so again, look for affiliations and topics that align with your professor's strengths!)
+(Keep in mind that there may be other professors with the same name or a similar name, so again, look for affiliations and topics that align with your professor's strengths!)

 To get started with finding articles by a professor that you are researching, start with the Databases by Subject menu on the library's homepage.